Rabiya-Abubakar/toy-problems/grading_assignment/README.md

 E: Marks less than 40
 FILES
-index.js: The main file that runs the program. helper.js: Contains helper functions used in the program.
+index.js: The main file that runs the program.

 Enter student marks Rabiya: 85
 it prints: Grade: A